Birthday Party Invitations Ideas

 Gigeo® personalized video invitations are special and unique.
 They increase guest engagement, get their attention, puts a smile on their face, and makes them feel special, important, and motivated to attend your special event.

 Here are some birthday invitation wording samples and templates to help get you started in the right direction.

 Note: (The templates below are not video invitation scripts that Gigeo® uses with our celebrity impersonators.)

-+ We would love it if you could come to our birthday party for [Name], that we are hosting at [Venue].
-We will be serving scrumptious food, cold drinks, beer and wine and fun for everyone.
++ We would love it if you could come to our birthday party for [Name], which we are hosting at [Venue].
+We will be serving scrumptious food, cold drinks, beer and wine, and fun for everyone.
 Drop by and share the moment on [Date].
 Please RSVP by [Date].